k-box/k-box/docs/developer/introduction.md

 <!-- 1 -->
 # Introduction

-The K-Link Document Managament System (DMS) is a web application designed for document management inside an Organization or in the context of a Project involving more Organizations.
+The K-Link Document Managament System (K-Box) is a web application designed for document management inside an Organization or in the context of a Project involving more Organizations.

-The DMS is built on top of [Laravel 5.1](http://laravel.com/docs/5.1/) and PHP 5.5.
+The K-Box is built on top of [Laravel 5.1](http://laravel.com/docs/5.1/) and PHP 5.5.
 It is available in two edition: (1) Standard and (2) Project Edition.

 **Standard Edition**